Twitter Blocks Sharing Of ‘New York Post’ Allegations Against Hunter Biden, Sparking Outrage On The Right

-Twitter has reportedly moved to block sharing of a new story alleging that Hunter Biden leveraged his father’s position to help his own business dealings in Ukraine, a report that also claimed that a video showed the younger Biden in a sex act while smoking crack cocaine.
+Twitter has reportedly blocked sharing of a news story alleging that Hunter Biden leveraged his father’s position to help his own business dealings in Ukraine, CNet reported.

-The New York Post on Wednesday published a report based on information allegedly taken from a laptop connected to Hunter Biden.
-The newspaper claimed that the computer was left at a repair shop in Delaware and never picked up, and that the owner later gave copies of the files to Rudy Giuliani.
-The newspaper said that Hunter Biden had discussions with Ukrainian business figures in which he used the connection to his father — who at the time was vice president — to boost his own pay.
+On Wednesday, The New York Post published a report based on information allegedly taken from a laptop connected to Hunter Biden.
+The newspaper claimed that the computer was left at a repair shop in Delaware and never picked up.
+The owner of the repair shop supposedly gave copies of the files to Rudy Giuliani.
+The outlet said that the younger Biden had discussions with Ukrainian business figures in which he used the connection to his father — who at the time was vice president — to boost his own pay.
+The report also claimed that a video showed Biden’s son engaging in a sex act while smoking crack cocaine

 The story revived attacks against the former vice president for allegations that he improperly interfered in Ukraine to help his son’s business interests.
 These allegations led to Donald Trump’s impeachment after he reportedly pressed the Ukrainian president to dig up dirt on Biden, now his opponent in the 2020 election.

-As the report came under fire from critics who noted that the allegations were unfounded and some who said that it was disinformation, Twitter moved to block the ability to share a link directly to the story.
-As CNet reported, Facebook followed suit in limiting the ability to share until it could be verified by independent fact checkers.
+As The New York Post’s report came under fire from critics who noted that the allegations were unfounded and some who said that it was disinformation, Twitter blocked the ability to share a link directly to the story.
+Facebook followed suit in limiting the ability to share until the information in the article could be verified by independent fact-checkers.

 The move drew the ire of many on the right, including Republican Senator Josh Hawley, who attacked the platforms on Twitter.
 He shared a letter sent to the Federal Election Commission in which he wrote that the move may have been in violation of election law.